VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Biological Pathways (KEGG) 6d302b16e7af4982a57c5b9aeecfe3b8.md

 Note: The pathway data is separated by module, but the individual modules can be combined into a large graph as visualized at https://www.kegg.jp/kegg-bin/show_pathway?map01100
-Origin Notes: According to https://www.kegg.jp/kegg-bin/show_pathway?map01100, “the KEGG PATHWAY database is a collection of manually drawn graphical diagrams, called KEGG pathway maps, for metabolic pathways, signaling pathways, pathways involved in various cellular processes and organismal systems, and perturbed pathways associated with human diseases.” graph features handled: clusters, directed edges, large, partition Graph features in papers: 3
-Originally found at: https://github.com/yun-vis/bionetdata/tree/master/kegg/xml/ko01100/full
+Origin Notes: According to https://www.kegg.jp/kegg-bin/show_pathway?map01100, “the KEGG PATHWAY database is a collection of manually drawn graphical diagrams, called KEGG pathway maps, for metabolic pathways, signaling pathways, pathways involved in various cellular processes and organismal systems, and perturbed pathways associated with human diseases.” graph features handled: clusters, directed edges, large, partition Graph features in papers: categorical nodes,clusters (pre-existing),labeled nodes Originally found at: https://github.com/yun-vis/bionetdata/tree/master/kegg/xml/ko01100/full
 Size: 47-292 nodes, 41-327 edges
 Number of Graphs: 13
-Appeared in years: 1
+Appeared in years: 2020
 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No